HenriqueSSan/nft-card-component/README.md

 - Flexbox.
 - Mobile-first workflow.

-**Note: These are just examples.
+.**Note: These are just examples.
 Delete this note and replace the list above with your own choices**

 ### What I learned